 Are school meals compulsory?

 A varied menu is offered daily including fresh fruits and salad, and food is prepared on the premises to a high standard.
-For Junior School pupils these lunches are compulsory but in the Senior School and Sixth Form, students can choose whether or not to have school lunches.
+For Junior School pupils these lunches are compulsory but Senior School and Sixth Form students can choose whether or not to have school lunches.

 Are instrumental music and drama lessons available and is there an additional charge for these?

 Students throughout the school are encouraged to take advantage of the provision of tuition in a wide range of orchestral and other instruments by peripatetic Music staff, and to benefit from our specialist London Association of Music and Drama (LAMDA) teaching for Speech and Drama lessons.

 Do I need to pay a deposit?

 Yes.
-The deposit is to be paid on acceptance and is refundable once a student leaves the school.
+The deposit is to be paid on acceptance of a place and is refundable once a student leaves the school.